syahrolus/google-dork-script/README.md

 You can add your custom query in `query_list` at the source code

-The log activity will stored in `googling_log.txt`
+The log activity will be stored in `googling_log.txt`

 ## Installation